How to get ready for the Christmas season? What are the classic Christmas recipes that you can make ahead?

-This is a traditional food that was possibly originated in the 1600s among farmers.
+This is a traditional food that possibly originated in the 1600s among farmers.
 It was handy to eat meat wrapped up in the dough.
 Turkey is alone and this delicious side dish has the potential to get the attention of the dinner table with just taste! with dried fruit and mustard in classic pigs in blankets may Tis the Christmas dinner.
 Freeze your sausages wrapped in streaky bacon.
 Bake till crackling and golden on the day, At the end of the dinner, you can choose the winner of the taste race.

 09. Bread Pudding

-The bread pudding was possibly originated around 11th-century and it became very famous in 13th-century Britain. origin was not that much luxurious as we see today.
-It is handy to prepare early and freeze this dessert to be ready in any meal during the peak holiday season.
-As per my grandma (Mrs Dorin Patricia Fonseka – daughter of Irish woman), dates, chocolates, nuts, honey or maple syrup can be used on pudding.
+The bread pudding possibly originated around the 11th-century and it became very famous in 13th-century Britain. origin was not that much luxurious as we see today.
+It is handy to prepare early and freeze this dessert to be ready for any meal during the peak holiday season.
+As per my grandma (Mrs Dorin Patricia Fonseka – daughter of an Irish woman), dates, chocolates, nuts, honey or maple syrup can be used on pudding.
 And my grandma never used any milk other than cow milk.
 So, I can’t be sure about your vegan choices.
 But you are free to use them at your own risk.

 07. Christmas Cookies